trillek-team/trillek-computer/devices/TDA.md

 would be an white block (or other color) that have a tall of 3 pixels and is padded one pixel on the character cell.
 On other words, like this :
 ```
+    0 | ........
+    1 | XXXXXXXX
+    2 | XXXXXXXX
+    3 | XXXXXXXX
+    4 | XXXXXXXX
+    5 | ........
+    6 | ........
     7 | ........
-    6 | ........
-    5 | ........
-    4 | ........
-    3 | XXXXXXXX
-    2 | XXXXXXXX
-    1 | XXXXXXXX
-    0 | ........
 ```

-If the end scanline is less or equal that the start scanline, disables the cursor.
-After a reset or power on, is 0, so disables the cursor.
+If the start scanline is less that the end scanline, disables the cursor.
+After a reset or power on, D register is 0, so the cursor is disabled.

 To control on what column/row is the cursor, on E register is stored the row and column.
 The lowest significant bytes of E are the column, and the most significant